flatironinstitute/FMM3D/docs/index.rst

 as charge strengths, and $u_k$ then as the potential at target location $x_{k}$.

-Such N-body interactions are needed in many applications in science and engineering, including molecular dynmaics, astrophysics, rheology, and numerical partial differential equations.
+Such N-body interactions are needed in many applications in science and engineering, including molecular dynmaics, astrophysics, rheology, and numerical solution of partial differential equations.
 The naive CPU effort to evaluate :eq:`lapcp` is $O(NM)$.
 The library approximates :eq:`lapcp` to a requested relative precision
 $\epsilon$ with linear effort $O((M+N) \log (1/\epsilon))$.

-The FMM relies on compressing the interactions between well-separated cluster of source and target points at a heirarchy of scales using analytic outgoing, incoming, and plane-wave expansions of the interaction kernel and associated translation operators.
+The FMM relies on compressing the interactions between well-separated clusters of source and target points at a heirarchy of scales using analytic outgoing, incoming, and plane-wave expansions of the interaction kernel and associated translation operators.